 A suggestion for improvement: a precision voltage regulator

-It’s possible that the choppiness of the rate could be reduced with careful cleaning, and I have not yet investigated this.
+It’s possible that the choppiness of the rate could be reduced with careful cleaning.
 But the more significant problem is the deterioration of rate as the battery voltage changes.
 This we can deal with.
-I am producing a small adjustable voltage regulator to be used with these and similar antique battery operated clocks.
+I made a small adjustable voltage regulator to be used with these and similar antique battery operated clocks.
 The regulator is driven with four “AA” batteries.
 The output voltage of the regulator can be varied from 1.25 volts to 3.0 volts with a ten-turn potentiometer.
 This allows very fine regulation of voltage, and provides another benefit.
 It is often not possible to bring a clock to rate with the usual adjustments.
 This Eureka ran slow when the rate adjuster was set all the way to “Fast”.
 But using the voltage regulator I was able to bring the clock to rate by decreasing the voltage “just enough”.
 Once the voltage setting puts you in the proper range, the usual rate adjustment can be used.

 The Eureka Governor